Tara-Louise/tech-job-skills-analysis/README.md

-# tech-job-skills-analysis
+# Tech Job Skills Analysis (2025–2026)
 Analysis of 2025–2026 tech job skills using BigQuery (Top 20 Skills, Top 10 Job Titles, Soft Skills)
-# Tech Job Skills Analysis (2025–2026)

 This project explores the most in-demand **technical** and **soft** skills in tech jobs using data from public job listings (Gov.UK / Kaggle) and **Google BigQuery**.